ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 {: #vc_nsx-t_orderinginstance-results}

 * The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
 You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment History** section of the instance details.
 * When the instance is successfully deployed, the components that are described in [Technical specifications for vCenter Server with NSX-T instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_nsx-t_overview#vc_nsx-t_overview-specs) are installed on your VMware virtual platform.
-The ESXi servers that you ordered are grouped as **cluster1** by default.
 * When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.
 * When you order a secondary instance, the VMware vSphere Web Client for the primary instance (linked to the secondary one) might be restarted after your secondary instance order is completed.